Bandwagon Fallacy – Definition, Meaning & Examples

 In this example, the first clause presents a Bandwagon argument which implies, that everyone is using essential oils nowadays.
 However, the second phrase after the semicolon is in this case the hasty generalization, as it suggests that they are effective in every kind of medical issues, without relying on any evidence.

-Psychology behind the bandwagon autumnacy
+Psychology behind the bandwagon fallacy

 Fear of missing out (FOMO)

 The fear of missing out (short: FOMO) occurs when people worry that other people might be having fun or doing something interesting without them.
 It’s the type of feeling that you get when you see your friends posting fun photos from a situation where you would like to be, too.
-This can, but does not necessarily have to, be the reason behind why one uses this autumnacy.
+This can, but does not necessarily have to, be the reason behind why one uses this fallacy.

 Cognitive laziness